flathub-infra/documentation/docs/02-for-app-authors/12-linter.md

 ### module-module_name-checker-tracks-commits

+Criteria: Granted on sufficient explanation being provided only if the upstream source does not create tags or releases and provided that it is not being updated too often.

 A module in the [Flatpak manifest](https://docs.flatpak.org/en/latest/manifests.html) is tracking commits in `x-checker-data`.
 Tracking or updating a module on each commit is not allowed.
 See the [stable release section](/docs/for-app-authors/requirements#stable-releases).

 ### module-module_name-source-git-no-tag-commit-branch

+Criteria: This exception is never granted.

 A module in the [Flatpak manifest](https://docs.flatpak.org/en/latest/manifests.html) has type `git`, but, either specifies no `commit` or `tag` property or